rustechs/ms-thesis-slides/NOTES.md

 			- A word on robot pain
 	- Wrap up with a recap of the key points
 	- I'll take questions at the end, to keep things moving along

+- Background
+	- Want to give some brief background on how I ended up here, giving this particular talk.
+	- Important to reflect on my trajectory at this point, in order to understand my motivations for this talk
+	- I originally got into

+- Talk Title Etymology
+	- The Art of Electronics (Horowitz + Hill) is really an amazing book, covering almost everything in electronics from both a technical + practical perspective
+	- Ideally, down the road, I'd like to write a book like this for robotics